PHARTGAMES/SpaceMonkey/README.md

 ### Setup

-1. Backup your motionSim.lua file in the lua/vehicle subfolde of BeamNG.drive.
+1. Backup your motionSim.lua file in the lua/vehicle subfolder of BeamNG.drive.
 2. Run the SpaceMonkey BeamNG.Drive plugin.msi installer in the BeamNG subfolder of Space Monkey to install the BeamNG.Drive telemetry provider into BeamNG.Drive.
 3. Within BeamNG.drive 'Options > OTHER', set the following options: